tdwg/bdq/tg2/_review/docs/guide/bdqffdq/index.md

 #### Assertion

 - Name: bdqffdq:Assertion
-- Definition: A ReportConcept expressing a statement about a data quality Assertion following some Specification produced by some Implementation pertaining to some DataResource.
+- Definition: A bdqffdq:ReportConcept expressing a statement about a data quality bdqffdq:Assertion following a bdqffdq:Specification produced by a bdqffdq:Implementation pertaining to a bdqffdq:DataResource.
 - SubClass Of: ReportConcept

 ********************